GOP congressman from New York charged with insider trading

 The indictment charges Collins, the congressman’s son and the father of the son’s fiance, with conspiracy, wire fraud and other counts.

-Prosecutors say the charges relate to a scheme to gain insider information about Innate Immunotherapeutics Limited, a biotechnology company headquartered in Sydney, Australia, with offices in Auckland, New Zealand.
+Prosecutors said the charges relate to a scheme to gain insider information about Innate Immunotherapeutics Limited, a biotechnology company headquartered in Sydney, Australia, with offices in Auckland, New Zealand.

-According to the indictment, the defendants tried to get early word on the results of trial of a drug the company developed to treat multiple sclerosis.
+According to the indictment, Collins, 68, got early word that a drug the company developed to treat multiple sclerosis wasn’t performing well in a medical trial and passed on the tip to his son, Cameron.

 Collins, whose district covers parts of western New York between Buffalo and Rochester, has denied any wrongdoing.
 When the House Ethics Committee began investigating the stock trades a year ago, his spokeswoman called it a “partisan witch hunt.”